Claim Your Listings on 402 Index

 }'

 This invalidates the token immediately.
 To regain access, start the claim flow again from step 2.
-You'll need to place a new verification file with the new token.
+You'll receive a new token and hash, and will need to update your verification file.

 Questions?
 Email hello@402index.io or check the API docs for the full endpoint reference.